 7This issue might be mitigated by using software that prevents people from going outside of their current browser.
 Alternatively, one may ask respondents not to use outside information, but it is also conceivable that such messages might themselves have backfiring effects.
-In cases where it is very important to have tight control over the information environment, information provisions experiments can also be conducted in the laboratory (see e.g., Bursztyn, González, and Yanagizawa-Drott 2020 for an example of an information provision experiment performed in a laboratory setting).
+In cases where it is very important to have tight control over the information environment, information provisions experiments can also be conducted in the laboratory (see e.g., Bursztyn et al. 2020b for an example of an information provision experiment performed in a laboratory setting).

-non-incentivized belief elicitations, respectively.
-More recently, the binarized scoring rule (BSR) by Hossain and Okui (2013) has become a popular alternative to the QSR.8 Compared to the QSR, in which the size of the reward depends on the accuracy of people's estimates, the BSR offers a fixed reward in which the chance of winning the reward increases in the accuracy of people's estimates.
-This makes the BSR incentive compatible irrespective of risk preferences.
+Eliciting probabilistic beliefs with incentives If the goal is to elicit probabilistic beliefs in an incentive-compatible way, one needs to use a proper scoring rule.
+A commonly used method is the quadratic scoring rule (QSR) which provides incentive-compatibility for riskneutral agents (Brier, 1950).
+Palfrey and Wang (2009) and Wang (2011) provide evidence that the QSR induces more accurate and better calibrated forecasts than improper scoring rules or non-incentivized belief elicitations, respectively.
+More recently, the binarized scoring rule (BSR) by Hossain and Okui (2013) has become a popular alternative to the QSR.
+Compared to the QSR, in which the size of the reward depends on the accuracy of people's estimates, the BSR offers a fixed reward in which the chance of winning the reward increases in the accuracy of people's estimates.
+This makes the BSR incentive-compatible irrespective of risk preferences.
 A clear disadvantage of both mechanisms is that they suffer from flat incentive structures in which relatively large deviations from truthful reporting generate only modest changes in the expected rewards.
-Furthermore, Danz, Vesterlund, and Wilson (2022) provide evidence that complex incentive schemes could lead to less truthful reporting by making respondents misunderstand the incentive scheme.
+Furthermore, Danz et al. (2020) provide evidence that the complex incentive schemes could lead to less truthful reporting by making respondents misunderstand the incentive scheme.
 Specifically, they find a strong increase in truthful reporting in a treatment without any information about how incentives are determined compared to a baseline condition providing full information about how incentives are determined by a BSR.
-Based on this, we consider it best practice to simply inform respondents that it is in their best interests to provide truthful responses when using a proper scoring rule and only provide the mathematical details to respondents who express an explicit interest, for instance, in the form of a clickable pop-up box.
+Based on this, we consider it best-practice to simply inform respondents that it is in their best interests to provide truthful responses when using a proper scoring rule and only provide the mathematical details to respondents who express an explicit interest, e.g. in the form of a clickable pop-up box.

-Taken together, while incentives seem to be important when eliciting beliefs in the political domain, incentives seem to have little effect on stated beliefs in nonpolitical domains.9 Furthermore, incentives could backfire when the true answer can easily be googled or when the complexity of the incentive structure makes respondents misunderstand the payoff structure.
+Taken together, while incentives seem to be important when eliciting beliefs in the political domain, incentives seem to have little effect on stated beliefs in non-political domains.8 Furthermore, incentives could backfire when the true answer can easily be googled or when the complexity of the incentive structure makes respondents misunderstand the payoff structure.